Creating a Landscape Without Grass- horticulturist and gardening expert

 Once the grass is dead or removed you need to decide if you should amend the soil.
 Tilling in compost can improve drainage in heavy soil and increase water-holding ability in fast-draining soils.
 But it also brings weed seeds closer to the surface for sprouting and increases the risk of soil erosion.
 A soil test is a good place to start.
 This will tell what if any fertilizer is needed for the lawn grass alternative you plan on growing.
 If your lawn was healthy, you probably won’t need to do much if anything to start the process.

-A few Alternative to Traditional Lawns
+A few Alternatives to Traditional Lawns

 No Mow Grass